Canada lynx: Threats and conservation

 In eastern Canada the lynx is threatened by competition with the eastern coyote, whose numbers in the region have risen in the last few decades.
 Habitat loss is the main threat in the contiguous United States, while trapping is a relatively insignificant cause of mortality.
 Hybridization between Canada lynxes and bobcats has been reported in the southern periphery of the range.
 Hybridization between closely related species might significantly delimit the geographic range of the species, especially if they are endangered as reproductive success in females would be reduced by the birth of sterile offspring; on the other hand, fertile hybrids can compete and breed further with the parent species, potentially reducing the numbers of the parent species.
-Canada lynx-bobcat hybrids have shown signs of reproductive success and do not appear to pose any big threat to the parent species.
+Canada lynx-bobcat hybrids have shown signs of reproductive success and do not appear to pose any significant threat to the parent species.
 The Canada lynx is abundant over its broad range and has not been significantly threatened by legal trade for centuries.
 Therefore, the International Union for Conservation of Nature and Natural Resources (IUCN) classifies the Canada lynx as Least Concern.

 However, populations are relatively lower in the southern half of the range and are protected from the fur trade.
 The lynx is listed as Endangered in New Brunswick and Nova Scotia.
 On March 24, 2000, the US Fish and Wildlife Service (USFWS) issued its Final Rule, which designated the Canada lynx a Threatened Species in 14 contiguous states.
 In 2005, the USFWS demarcated six major areas for revival where lynx reproduction had been reported in the past two decades: northern Maine and New Hampshire, northeastern Minnesota, northwestern Montana and northeastern Idaho, the Kettle River Range and the "Wedge area" between the Kettle and Columbia rivers of Washington, the northern Cascade Range of Washington, and the Greater Yellowstone area of Wyoming, Montana and Idaho.
 By 2010, after an 11-year effort, the lynx had been successfully reintroduced into Colorado.
 The initial introduction was in the San Juan Mountains in southwestern Colorado, but self-sustaining populations were established throughout the south-central Colorado Rockies as far north as Summit County.
 A 2012 study showed numbers had improved in the northeastern United States; however, a 2008 study showed lynx populations were not doing well in Washington because of habitat fragmentation.
 A 2017 study reported increasing numbers in many areas in the United States.
 In January 2018, the USFWS declared that the Canada lynx no longer needed special protections in the United States following measures to preserve their populations, and their "Threatened" status may be revoked in the future.